Zer0Legion/busking-admin/README.md

 1. A simple authentication with Firebase Authentication which only allows valid emails to enter the page.
 2. Read song requests in real time sent in through the audience-facing web application, and delete them once I have finished performing the request.
 3. Toggle my busking status to prevent spamming of requests when I am not busking.
-4. Create an entry in my songbook to know which capo position and key I should be singing in, and whether or not I have learned the song.
+4. Create and edit entries in my songbook to know which capo position and key I should be singing in, and whether or not I have learned the song.
 5. View my songbook.